Graffiti in Barcelona shows El Clasico rivals kissing

 The fixture was postponed in the autumn because of security fears after a number of Catalan leaders were convicted over their role in a failed bid to press for independence.

-The rescheduled game will take place amidst strict security, with supporters of Catalan independence promising to stage protests.
+The rescheduled game took place amidst strict security, with supporters of Catalan independence promising to stage protests.

 More No Comment